xl4624/lc/README.md

 # lc-leaderboard-bot

-Companion Discord bot for CFA LC leaderboard
+Companion Discord bot for LC leaderboard

 Used to register/remove users.